 The result will be:

-Use the GetBlock MATIC network RPC methods to learn more about methods used in the Polygon network for different purposes, and feel free to experiment with them!
+Use the GetBlock Polygon network API reference to learn more about methods used in the Polygon network for different purposes, and feel free to experiment with them!

 GetBlock is a top blockchain provider, with 99.99% uptime for most of its nodes and transparent pricing, where you pay only for requests you use for connecting the blockchain.
-Now, we have a welcome reward: a 30—50% discount for all new users who purchase our shared nodes in the first 7 days after registration!
+We also have a welcome reward: a 20% discount for all users who purchase our shared nodes on the annual subscription.

 Shared nodes can be used by multiple users, so their request speed is limited.
-While we provide 40,000 requests for free each day with Polygon public nodes, at a 60 RPS speed, the true GetBlock potential is revealed when using our paid solutions.
-Starting from $29/month, it provides from 5 to 100 million requests per month, with 200 RPS speed, while unused requests are automatically moved to the next month if you prolong the subscription.
+While we provide 50,000 Compute Units (CU) for free each day with Polygon public nodes, at a 5 RPS speed, the true GetBlock potential is revealed when using our paid solutions.
+Starting from $39/month, it provides from 50 to 600 million requests per month, with up to 200 RPS speed, while unused CUs are automatically moved to the next month if you prolong the subscription.

-You’ll have 30% bonus when purchasing the smallest plan, which scales up to 50% for the larger plans.
+You’ll have a $100 bonus when purchasing our most in-demand plan, which scales for the larger and custom plans.

 Flexible pricing